danielholmes/battle-for-hill-218/README.md

 ```

+## TODO
+ - provide php532 bin in vm and put its path in config so runs the PHP code through linter

 ## Known Workbench Issues

  - When using the watch command - a changed file during the initial deploy won't redeploy